bryantaylor/html-email-starter/README.md

 ## Compile Templates
 Running `gulp` from the terminal will build the new HTML email template into the `./output/` directory and the proceed to watch `./src/html/` and `./src/scss/` for any updates.

+You can write your templates in either JADE or HTML.
+The default gulp task will look for JADE template in `./src/jade/` and compile them to `./src/html`.
+Any changes to HTML will build and reload via BrowserSync.
+The worflow doesn't care if those changes come via compiling JADE or if you write the HTML manually.

 The gulpfile has browsersync built in and will reload on any HTML or CSS edit, allowing you to focus on your code.

 ## Sending the Template to yourself